 Installation Considerations for an Auger & Bucket Elevator Media Reclaim System

-We recently completed a blast room installation that required two side-by-side 6 cu ft blast machines; the customer wanted to have two guys blasting at once.
+We completed a blast room installation that required two side-by-side 6 cu ft blast machines; the customer wanted to have two guys blasting at once.

 Two blast machines running at the same time means a lot of media is needed to feed them – hence, we designed and built a custom platform over the machines to hold a 50 cu ft storage hopper (Figure 1).

 The blast room design also incorporated a mechanical media reclaim system consisting of a bucket elevator, rotary drum separator/airwash, and 15’ auger (Figure 2).

 Mechanical reclaim systems like this one are most commonly used with steel grit/shot or aluminum oxide as these media are quite heavy and difficult to reclaim through vacuum systems, or applications requiring high production rates.

 How a mechanical reclaim system works – simplified